Terry Childs (serial killer): Murder of Lois Sigala

-The prosecution's main witness was Child's girlfriend at the time of the murder, who reaffirmed her initial testimony and retold the events to the court.
-John, who was an accomplice in the robbery that lead to Sigala's murder, refused to testify in court against Childs, but his father, J. Sr., claimed that he had seen his son sell the pistol to Childs.
+The prosecution's main witness was Childs' girlfriend at the time of the murder, who reaffirmed her initial testimony and retold the events to the court.
+John, who was an accomplice in the robbery that led to Sigala's murder, refused to testify in court against Childs, but his father, J. Sr., claimed that he had seen his son sell the pistol to Childs.
 He provided the authorities with cartridges which, upon examination of their grooves, ballistic experts determined shared the same characteristic marks as the bullets extracted from Sigala's body, indicating that the girl had been killed by bullets from a box of cartridges.

 Childs himself insisted on his innocence, claiming that he was mentally ill.
 To reinforce his claims, his lawyer brought in Dr. David Gorelick, a neurologist who worked at a veterans hospital in Los Angeles, who stated that the defendant's long-term drug abuse resulted in him developing paranoid schizophrenia.
 A number of Childs' acquaintances also stated that shortly before his arrest, he had acted in an aggressively paranoid or outright hostile manner.
-Childs' lawyer, Tony Salitich, also proposed that the girlfriends testimony should be considered unreliable, as she herself was a drug abuser.
+Childs' lawyer, Tony Salitich, also proposed that the girlfriend's testimony should be considered unreliable, as she herself was a drug abuser.

 On February 4, 1987, Terry Childs was found guilty of the murder via jury verdict, after which the court sentenced him to life imprisonment with the right to parole after serving at least 41 years of his sentence.
 Reportedly, in a fit of anger, Childs had asked a friend of his to smuggle in an Uzi so he could shoot up the courtroom.